FantasmaGS/Grade10-Game-Project-JavaScript/README.md

 # Grade10-Game-Project-JavaScript
-I used Paper Please game concept to make this school project by JavaScript.
+I used Paper Please game concept to make this school project by JavaScript jGrasp app.